wwwaldo/monte-carlo/report.md

 To avoid this, we can use finite differences to vastly cut down on the amount of random walks we have to perform.

-We begin by constructing a mesh of points within our desired boundary.
+We begin by constructing a mesh of points within our desired boundary, with distances between points equal to a parameter $h$.
 Each point will then have 4 neighbours, the points closest to it, one in each direction.